Warnings for Trisenox

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

 Differentiation Syndrome

 Differentiation syndrome, which may be life-threatening or fatal, has been observed in patients with acute promyelocytic leukemia (APL) treated with TRISENOX.
 In clinical trials, 16-23% of patients treated with TRISENOX for APL developed differentiation syndrome.
-Symptoms include unexplained fever, dyspnea, hypoxia, pulmonary infiltrates, pleural or pericardial effusion, weight gain, peripheral edema, hypotension, renal insufficiency, hepatopathy and multi-organ dysfunction.
-Differentiation syndrome has been observed with and without concomitant hyperleukocytosis, and it has occurred as early as day 1 of induction to as late as the second month induction therapy.
-When TRISENOX is used in combination with tretinoin, prednisone prophylaxis is advised [see DOSAGE AND ADMINISTRATION].
+Signs and symptoms include unexplained fever, dyspnea, hypoxia, acute respiratory distress, pulmonary infiltrates, pleural or pericardial effusion, weight gain, peripheral edema, hypotension, renal insufficiency, hepatopathy and multi-organ dysfunction.
+Differentiation syndrome has been observed with and without concomitant leukocytosis, and it has occurred as early as day 1 of induction to as late as the second month induction therapy.

 Cardiac Conduction Abnormalities

-Patients treated with TRISENOX can develop QTc prolongation, torsade de pointes, and complete heart block.
-In the clinical trials of patients with newly-diagnosed low-risk APL treated with TRISENOX in combination with tretinoin, 11% experienced QTc prolongation > 450 msec for men and > 460 msec for women throughout the treatment cycles.
+Patients treated with TRISENOX can develop QTc prolongation, torsade de pointes, and complete atrioventricular block.
+In the clinical trials of patients with newly-diagnosed low-risk APL treated with TRISENOX in combination with tretinoin, 11% experienced QTc (Framingham formula) prolongation > 450 msec for men and > 460 msec for women throughout the treatment cycles.
 In the clinical trial of patients with relapsed or refractory APL treated with TRISENOX monotherapy, 40% had at least one ECG tracing with a QTc interval greater than 500 msec.
 A prolonged QTc was observed between 1 and 5 weeks after start of TRISENOX infusion, and it usually resolved by 8 weeks after TRISENOX infusion.
 There are no data on the effect of TRISENOX on the QTc interval during the infusion of the drug.

 The risk of torsade de pointes is related to the extent of QTc prolongation, concomitant administration of QTc prolonging drugs, a history of torsade de pointes, pre-existing QTc interval prolongation, congestive heart failure, administration of potassium-wasting diuretics, or other conditions that result in hypokalemia or hypomagnesemia.
 The risk may be increased when TRISENOX is coadministered with medications that can lead to electrolyte abnormalities (such as diuretics or amphotericin B) [see DRUG INTERACTIONS].

 Prior to initiating therapy with TRISENOX, assess the QTc interval by electrocardiogram, correct pre-existing electrolyte abnormalities, and consider discontinuing drugs known to prolong QTc interval.
-Do not administer TRISENOX to patients with ventricular arrhythmia or prolonged QTc.
+Do not administer TRISENOX to patients with a ventricular arrhythmia or prolonged QTc.
 If possible, discontinue drugs that are known to prolong the QTc interval.
 If it is not possible to discontinue the interacting drug, perform cardiac monitoring frequently [see DRUG INTERACTIONS].
 During TRISENOX therapy, maintain potassium concentrations above 4 mEq/L and magnesium concentrations above 1.8 mg/dL.
-Monitor ECG weekly, and more frequently for clinically unstable patients.
+Monitor ECG weekly and more frequently for clinically unstable patients.

 Encephalopathy

 Serious encephalopathies were reported in patients receiving TRISENOX.
-Monitor patients for neurological symptoms such as confusion, decreased level of consciousness, seizures, cognitive deficits, ataxia, visual symptoms and ocular motor dysfunction.
+Monitor patients for neurological symptoms, such as confusion, decreased level of consciousness, seizures, cognitive deficits, ataxia, visual symptoms and ocular motor dysfunction.
 Advise patients and caregivers of the need for close observation.

 Wernicke’s Encephalopathy

 Wernicke’s encephalopathy occurred in patients receiving TRISENOX.
 Wernicke’s encephalopathy is a neurologic emergency that can be prevented and treated with thiamine.
 Consider testing thiamine levels in patients at risk for thiamine deficiency (e.g., chronic alcohol use, malabsorption, nutritional deficiency, concomitant use of furosemide).
 Administer parenteral thiamine in patients with or at risk for thiamine deficiency.
 Monitor patients for neurological symptoms and nutritional status while receiving TRISENOX.
 If Wernicke’s encephalopathy is suspected, immediately interrupt TRISENOX and initiate parenteral thiamine.
+Monitor until symptoms resolve or improve and thiamine levels normalize.

 Hepatotoxicity

 In the clinical trials, 44% of patients with newly-diagnosed low-risk APL treated with TRISENOX in combination with tretinoin experienced elevated aspartate aminotransferase (AST), alkaline phosphatase, and/or serum bilirubin.
 These abnormalities resolved with temporary discontinuation of TRISENOX and/or tretinoin.
-During treatment with TRISENOX, monitor liver chemistries at least 2-3 times per week through recovery from toxicities.
-Withhold treatment with TRISENOX and/or tretinoin if elevations in AST), alkaline phosphatase, and/or serum bilirubin occur to greater than 5 times the upper limit of normal [see DOSAGE AND ADMINISTRATION].

 Carcinogenesis